amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 ## 3. From sandpiles to the brain

-BTW's model raises an obvious question once you take it seriously: if criticality normally requires tuning a parameter precisely (as in ordinary phase transitions), how could a biological system like the brain sit near a critical point without anyone — or anything — tuning it from the outside?

-This is exactly the question that motivated Levina, Herrmann & Geisel (2007).
-Cortical recordings had already shown **neuronal avalanches**, bursts of activity with power-law size distributions, reminiscent of sandpile avalanches, but the earlier models that reproduced them needed a global connectivity parameter fixed at one very specific value to stay critical.
-That's the opposite of self-organization: it's fine-tuning by the experimenter, not an emergent property of the system.
-Levina et al. asked whether a more biologically realistic ingredient — synapses whose strength changes with use — could turn criticality from a fragile coincidence into a robust, self-organizing outcome.
+The implications of Bak, Tang and Wiesenfeld's work extend far beyond piles of sand, raising a broader question: could the same principles govern biological systems?

+Evidence soon began to emerge.
+Linkenkaer-Hansen *et al.* (2001) reported that spontaneous brain activity exhibits *1/f-like power spectra and long-range temporal correlations, while Beggs & Plenz (2003) later discovered neuronal avalanches with approximately power-law size distributions.
+Together, these findings suggested that cortical dynamics might operate near a critical state.

+Yet an important question remained.
+The brain is vastly more complex than a lattice of sand grains, containing billions of neurons connected through dynamic synapses.
+How could such a system spontaneously organize itself near criticality without requiring precise parameter tuning?

+This is precisely the problem addressed by **Levina, Herrmann & Geisel (2007)**.
+They showed that a simple network of integrate-and-fire neurons equipped with **activity-dependent dynamic synapses** naturally self-organizes toward a critical regime, providing a biologically plausible mechanism linking the universal principles introduced by Bak, Tang & Wiesenfeld to neuronal avalanches observed in cortical networks.

 ---

 ## 4. Levina, Herrmann & Geisel: dynamical synapses

-The network is a set of `N` integrate-and-fire neurons: each neuron accumulates input in its membrane potential and fires a spike once it crosses a threshold, resetting afterward.
-So far this has nothing to do with sand.
+The network is a set of `N` integrate-and-fire neurons.
+Each neuron accumulates input in its membrane potential and fires a spike once it crosses a threshold, resetting afterward.
 The part that reconnects it to BTW is the synapse model.

 Each synaptic connection `J_ij` isn't fixed — it follows Tsodyks–Markram-style short-term depression: